hodojek/AutoRunScript/README.md

 # AutoRunScript
-This script uses directx scan codes to hold W+SHIFT for you if there isn't an option to toggle running in a game
+This script uses directx scan codes to hold W+SHIFT for you if there isn't an option to toggle running in a game.

 ## Usage
 Just run it and press the toggle key.